silvacms/documentation/source/apache.rst

 ~~~~~~~~

 You can install and use the Silva extension `silva.app.forest`_, that
-have been built for this case.
+have been built for this use-case.
 It will remove all this complicated
 configuration from your Apache configuration, and store this
 information in Zope.
 It supports multiple sites, with aliases and the
 equivalent of multiple rewrite rules inside a given site.